Third Avenue Kiteboarding/Sailboarding Camera Site

 Camera and Positions

-The matrix of eight images and panoramic shot show the conditions across the street from EFI.
+The matrix of eight images and panoramic shot show the conditions across the street from Gilead.
 All of the images are

 taken by our Sony SNC-RZ30N, a PTZ network camera paid for and supported by the local community of sailboarders and

-kiteboarders, and maintained now by EFI.
+kiteboarders, and maintained now by XXX.
 Currently the camera is taking 41 pictures in sequence and uploading

 them all at once.
 The first 8 images are the matrix you see below.
 The remaining 33 are glued into a panoramic

 image using ImageMagick montage.
 It isn't the prettiest 'stitch' because we aren't actually stitching them at all.